 Settle at the Vallon’s Chez Jeannot with an anchovy and olive pizza (Marseille is famous for pizza; there are food trucks with wood ovens selling it all over the city), mesmerised by a spectacular view of the sun setting under the arches of the bridge across Corniche du John Fitzgerald Kennedy.

-Restaurant AM – budget-friendly Michelin starred restaurant in Marseille
+Restaurant AM – budget-friendly Michelin starred restaurant

 At Restaurant AM you begin to understand why those in the know suggest bypassing bouillabaisse if you’re on a budget.
 Bowls of bouillabaisse regularly sell for €50 a head, but here, at lunchtime, €35 buys you four amuses-bouche and eight courses of the most technically-adept cooking, each little plate an artistic and palatable paean to the regional larder.